Discernment and Formation Programme:

 The programme has a number of parts or stages to allow people to test and explore their vocation to ordinated as well as providing specific training for potential ordinands (those the Church has discerned have a call to ordination).
 There are also a number of services provided to those seeking lay ministry and spiritual direction.

-A group of like-minded seekers gather on a monthly basis over an informal meal and have the opportunity to test their vocation through conversations with others as well as some prescribed readings.
+A group of like-minded seekers gather on a monthly basis and have the opportunity to test their vocation through conversations with others as well as some prescribed readings.
 At the end of this time, if the Director of Ministry Formation and Discernment, your Parish Priest and the Bishop’s agree, they will recommend to the Archbishop that you are invited to a Ministry Discernment event.

 Following the Ministry Discernment Event, those who have been affirmed in their calling to Ordination will be invited to participate in the two year Formation Stage.
 This consists of the completion of a Bachelor of Theology through St Barnabas College and attending 4 weekend intensive training sessions per year.
 Provisional Ordinands are also complete training ‘in the field’ through a parish or chaplaincy setting and meet regularly with their Parish Priest; Examining Chaplains, a Spiritual Director; a Supervisor and the Director of Ministry Formation and Discernment.
 While this can sound onerous, it is an exciting time of learning and growing and together we endeavour to care for all potential ordinands well-being.